Course Code: CHC52015

 Recommend this page by clicking here!

 The Diploma of Community Services (Case Management) is Australia’s latest community services training course.
-It is ideal for those who want to develop their career in the community services industry by gaining the latest nationally accredited qualification for case management and social workers.
+It is ideal for those who want to develop their career in the community services industry by gaining the latest nationally accredited qualification for case management and community workers.

 The Community Services course specialising in Case Management will certify that you have the essential skills and knowledge required to provide case management services to a wide range of clients, including children and young people, families, older people, clients from culturally diverse backgrounds, and many more.